MirandaNet: an International Fellowship

 MirandaNet Fellows’ contributions to pedagogical theory

 The rapid introduction, impact and ubiquity of digital technologies and tools in the past forty years has meant that educational professionals and students largely inhabit a level playing field in terms of skills and knowledge.
 Whilst education systems are predicated on information transmission, young people have embraced non-sequential learning.
 Conceptual, kinaesthetic and technical elements of thinking are increasing in liminal space as is the authoring of digital artifacts.
-In this chapter, education professionals from different professional organisations share examples of how rhizomatic learning styles are accumulating within their group practice and amongst the students they teach.
+Education professionals from different professional organisations share examples of how rhizomatic learning styles are accumulating within their group practice and amongst the students they teach.
 For example, the MirandaNet Fellowship discusses findings from members’ action research projects from the early 1990s that underpinned the development of MirandaMods, a conferencing mode in liminal space which explores collaboration in knowledge creation, face to face, remotely, nationally and internationally.
 The impact of the pandemic has meant that MirandaNet and its partner organisations – Technology, Pedagogy and Education Association (TPEA) and MESHguides have all shared other findings on rhizomatic learning: namely Communal Constructivism and Braided Learning.
 MirandaNet Fellows have developed two areas of theory and practice in particular.
 Braided Learning is now acknowledged to be a key element in the international school of Rhizomatic Learning (Preston et al. 2023) as well as a key example of the value of e-communities of practice (Wenger & Trayner-Wenger 2020).
 The second area of interest to educators is the MirandaNet development of Practice-Based Research.

 Here are the two MirandaNet MESHGuides on Rhizomatic Learning also known as Online Collaborative Learning and Practice Based Research which can be found under developing teacher professional development programmes through practice-based research principle.
 These provide a quickly assimilated overview of the two key theories that MirandaNet Fellows have contributed to international practice.

-In order to make access for teachers to these ideas easy and quick, two MeshGuides and Snapshots have been published on the MESHGuides website.
 MESHGuides has been founded by two MirandaNet Directors, Professors Sarah Younie and Marilyn Leask, whose series of Routledge publications are influential in teacher education (Younie and Leask in 2024).
 They founded MESHGuides in 2012, a service that provides teachers and other educators with quick access to summaries of research-based specialist knowledge to support their professional judgment.
 MESHGuides achieved charity status in 2014.

 In terms of international outreach, we would also like to celebrate the establishment of the Czech Miranda in Prague by Dr Bozena Mannova.
 Together Bozena and Christina won the European Union of Women Humanitarian award for their collaboration in 1998.
 Czech Miranda is well illustrated here.